ToxicTree/batch-markdown-to-html/readme.md

 See configuration on how to include css and js into the generated files.

-When done, all markdown files will be at the destination as .html files and a reference can be found at <destination>/tree.json
+When done, all markdown files will be at the destination as .html files and a reference can be found at tree.json (in both source and destination folders)

 ### Install